 Vincent has been a musician since eight years of age, with his first major performance being playing guitar live on TV-AM to more than two million viewers at the age of eleven.

-He began performing semi-professionaly and writing songs at the age of thirteen, starting in the local pubs in Bristol.
-At the age of founteen he won the United Nations 'International Year of Peace' - Peace Song writing competition.
+He began performing semi-professionally and writing songs at the age of thirteen, starting in the local pubs in Bristol.
+At the age of fourteen he won the United Nations 'International Year of Peace', Peace Song writing competition and as first-prize winner got to perform in concert with Jake Thackray.

 Two years later he became a regular performer at The Bristol Bierkeller with his duo Dilemma, after getting noticed by the manager for leaving ten songs over the phone on his answer machine, something that earned him plenty of media attention and resulted in him and other half of the duo, 'Larry Bressington', becoming an opening for act Alan Hull (Lindisfarne) and Dean Freedman (Lucky Stars) at the venue.